 - Smart Folder: Combined email folders for multiple accounts.

 - Privacy & Security: Robust privacy options and phishing protection.

 - Search & Filter: Efficient search and quick filter tools for your emails as well as the web.

-- Junk Mail Filter: Thunderbird has its own spam filter.
+- Junk Mail Filter: Thunderbird has its spam filter.

 - Large File Management: Upload large attachments to outside storage providers without leaving Thunderbird.

 - Customization: Thunderbird supports skins for changing the look & feel.
-Also, there are add-ons for extending Thunderbird features.
+Furthermore, there are add-ons for extending Thunderbird features.

 How to install Thunderbird in Linux?

-Thunderbird should be available through your package manager or software center no matter what Linux distribution you are using.
+Thunderbird should be available through your package manager or software center, regardless of what Linux distribution you are using.

 In case you’re using Ubuntu, or any Debian-based distribution, you can simply install it by typing in: